1narracs/volcano-backend/README.md

 npm install
 ```

-From here, the application should be properly configured; however, if not the follow steps should assist in getting the app to run.
+From here, the application should be properly configured; however, if not the following steps should assist in getting the app to run.

 ## Usage